'It's a struggle': Queue for hours to fill cars, refill gas bottles in Napier

 He resorted to filling up a plastic fuel can, and running back and forth to the service station, because it was faster than waiting to get the car to the pumps.

-Whiri said he has been filling up 5l at a time, which costs about $10.
+Whiri said he has been filling up to five litres at a time, which costs about $10.

 He said the car’s petrol tank was very low and he wanted to fill it up in case they needed to head to higher ground again.